-1. Updates on resumption of Arts Activities in MOE Schools
+1. Updates on Strengthening Safe Management Measures in Schools

 2. Digital Formats for NAC-AEP and Public Arts Programmes